Abandoned cart emails are an essential part of an email marketing strategy — especially if you’re serious about boosting

 Your abandoned cart email should encourage customers to complete their purchase.
 For example, the CTA might be something like "Buy Now" or "Resume Your Order."

-Creating a CTA that takes them directly to checkout will save your customers time, make it easy to review their items, and further encourage them to complete the purchase.
+Creating a CTA that takes them directly to checkout will save your customers time.
+It will also make it easy to review their items and further encourage them to complete the purchase.